Self-Care Season is Every Season

 Mindfulness and self-care are important aspects of our overall wellbeing.
 Simply put, if you’re not taking care of yourself, it can be difficult to navigate the many challenges graduate school will throw at you.
 Self-care will look different for each individual, whether it be finding your center through meditation or binge-watching New Girl, but one thing is certain: everyone needs time to focus on taking care of themselves.
 Below are a few of our ideas.

 Meditation is one of the best ways to manage stress and anxiety.
 SKY Campus Happiness, a mindfulness program that brings campus communities together, runs weekly group sessions that guide participants through a meditation.
-Each Monday at 6:00 p.m., the organization hosts these sessions via Zoom, focusing on breathing techniques that help participants increase their mindfulness and decrease their stress.
+Each Wednesday at 6:00 p.m., the organization hosts these in-person sessions at Tangeman, focusing on breathing techniques that help participants increase their mindfulness and decrease their stress.
 Visit their Campus Link page to learn more and check out this video that features Yale students who participated in SKY’s meditation programs:

 Download Apps that Help You Disconnect from Your Phone

 Yes, the heading above is ironic.
 But if you, like many, have found yourself spending too much time on the smartphone lately, then there is a solution: apps that help you stop using your apps.
-Moment (for iOS) and QualityTime (for Android) both help users to track their usage and be more mindful of their time.
+Space (for iOS and Android) and QualityTime (for Android) both help users to track their usage and be more mindful of their time.
 It’s too easy to get lost in deep Google search rabbit holes or mindlessly scroll on Instagram and Twitter; these apps are valuable tools to learn your habits, disconnect, and spend your time in more meaningful ways.

 Host a Communal Binge-Watch With TeleParty